federicobarrezueta/pomodoro-app/README.md

 This is an app that implements the Pomodoro timer for productivity.
+Just run the dpkg command to install it!
+🍅 Hope it helps to boost your productivity! 🍅